In Plato’s Republic, protagonist Socrates takes the Delphic aphorism “Know Thyself” as his personal motto.

 Because they really only love big rallies, these investors tend to “gut out” the sort of choppy, sideways markets we’ve experienced recently.
 Thus, they often miss great buying opportunities.

-Take the case of Apple Inc. (Nasdaq: AAPL).
+Take the case of Apple Inc. (AAPL).
 As long as the company seemed invincible, it was an easy stock to love.
-But the minute it hit a bumpy patch in mid-2012, investors dumped it en masse – and they did so again in mid-2015.
+But the minute it hit a bumpy patch in mid-2012, investors dumped it en masse – and they did so again in mid-2015, and for a third time in September 2018.

 Bringing It All Together